 You can see the wall with the toilet and the shower in this image:

 Under the window is the toilet and the shower is to the right of the window.

 The toilet is going to be the Kohler San Raphael Flushmate.
 Toilets are quite a thing these days.
 The flushmates are pressure assisted toilets.
-With new toilets using so little water, the flushmate pressurizes the water to really get a superior flush.
+With new toilets using so little water, the flushmate pressurizes the water to really get a superior flush that we installed with the help of some plumbers services we found online.
 My parent’s old house had a flushmate 2000 (the older model) and we called it the In-sink-erator.
 All my little cousins were scared of its violent flush.

 We chose this toilet for one reason, height.
 We needed a short toilet to fit under the window and this one comes in just under the window-sill.

 Because of it’s diminutive height, the flushability reviews were quite poor so we opted for the flushmate version.